 Happy Museum Director, Hilary Jennings looks at developments in the programme in the context of a changing sector and a changing world.

-Since 2011 Happy Museum (HM) has stimulated and supported museum practice that places wellbeing within an environmental and future-facing frame, rethinking the role that museums can play in creating more resilient people, places and planet.
+Since 2011 Happy Museum (HM) has stimulated and supported museum practice that places wellbeing within an environmental and future-facing frame, rethinking the role that museums can play in supporting the wellbeing of people, places and planet.
 Core to our work is the principle that human wellbeing now depends on tackling pressing global challenges: resource depletion, climate change, biodiversity loss, inequality and social injustice.
 In this challenging context, museums and cultural organisations are responding rapidly by increasing their work on social wellbeing, with HM providing peer-led support for the challenges this brings.
 Through action research, academic research, peer networking and training, HM has worked directly with over 50 museums in the UK and connected with many more through events and an online presence which stretches globally.

 The project was founded in 2011 by Tony Butler, then Director of the Museum of East Anglian Life.
 Seeing firsthand the benefits to his community of engaging with a wide range of practical projects at the museum he proposed that a focus on societal wellbeing, on what truly makes communities thrive both now and for the future, might provide a challenge to dominant societal paradigms around economic growth, individualism and over-consumption – and that in this frame, museums might have much to offer.